Why make wine?

 No more last minute trips to the expensive store!

 Okay, so now you know why you should make wine, but how do you do it?

 First, you need to decide if you will make the wine yourself at home, or at Armstrong Wine & Brew.

 If you are making it here, you’ll first select your wine – we can recommend a great style based on what you already like to drink.
 We will prepare your juice with our Reverse Osmosis water and you’ll sprinkle the yeast.
 (That’s the Law) Over the next several weeks (4-8) we will carefully follow all of the necessary steps to create delicious wine.
 When your wine is filtered and ready, you’ll return to bottle it.
-You can either bring your own bottles that are clean, or purchase new bottles at the store, or even bag it.
-After bottling you can apply your choice of bottle label that we can customize for you, and top it off with a coordinating shrink.
+You can either bring your own bottles that are clean or purchase new bottles at the store or even bag and box it.
+After bottling, you can apply your custom label that we will help design for you, and top it off with a coordinating shrink top.